Which place is cheaper, Providence or Adirondack Mountains?

 Both Providence and Adirondack Mountains are popular destinations to visit in the autumn with plenty of activities.

 In October, Adirondack Mountains is generally cooler than Providence.
-Temperatures in Adirondack Mountains average around 49°F (9°C), and Providence stays around 53°F (12°C).
+Daily temperatures in Adirondack Mountains average around 49°F (9°C), and Providence fluctuates around 53°F (12°C).

 It's quite sunny in Providence.
 Adirondack Mountains usually receives less sunshine than Providence during autumn.
-At this time of the year, Adirondack Mountains gets 144 hours of sunny skies, while Providence receives 211 hours of full sun.
+Adirondack Mountains gets 144 hours of sunny skies, while Providence receives 211 hours of full sun in the autumn.

 In October, Adirondack Mountains usually receives less rain than Providence.
-At this time of the year, Adirondack Mountains gets 2.8 inches (72 mm) of rain, while Providence receives 3.3 inches (83 mm) of rain.
+Adirondack Mountains gets 2.8 inches (72 mm) of rain, while Providence receives 3.3 inches (83 mm) of rain each month for the autumn.

 Both Providence and Adirondack Mountains during the winter are popular places to visit.

 Be prepared for some very cold days in Providence.
 It's quite cold in Adirondack Mountains in the winter.
 Adirondack Mountains is much colder than Providence in the winter.
-The temperature in Adirondack Mountains is usually 18°F (-8°C) in January, and Providence stays around 28°F (-2°C).
+The daily temperature in Adirondack Mountains averages around 18°F (-8°C) in January, and Providence fluctuates around 28°F (-2°C).

 In the winter, Adirondack Mountains often gets less sunshine than Providence.
 Adirondack Mountains gets 124 hours of sunny skies this time of year, while Providence receives 170 hours of full sun.